(Video) How To Make Your Event A/V Foolproof

 Our webinar, “How To Make Your Event A/V Foolproof” was a hit!

-If you were unable to watch it live, you can see it here as A/V expert and event planner, Will Curran of Endless Entertainment, shares his immense experience and must have info for any event A/V needs.
+If you were unable to watch it live, you can see it here as A/V expert and event planner, Will Curran from Endless Entertainment, shares his experience and must have info for all your event A/V needs.

 Event A/V Tips

 Will was named one of the Top 40 under 40 as an event leader and recognized by Inc Magazine’s Coolest College Startups.
 This is all before he graduated college!
 He’s been producing events like Phoenix Comicon, Festival Block Party and Color Run since high school.

 04:39 The benefits of using an in-house A/V company vs. an out-of-house vendor and what to watch for

 08.02 Tips to negotiating your event A/V